jnaidu/Identity/Resetting_Password.md

 ##Result
 1. You have successfully reset the password for the user.
 2. The user would have to log into CIS using the temporary password mentioned above.
+3. Create a new password to change the temporary password.